Sergei Bobrovsky, Panthers stay hot with win over Red Wings

 Huberdeau leads the Panthers with 14 points, and Florida, with the win, continues one of the best starts in franchise history at 7-1-2.

-The Panthers got goals from Alex Wennberg and Patric Honrqvist.
+The Panthers got goals from Alex Wennberg and Patric Hornqvist.
 Florida's line of wingers Hornqvist and Huberdeau and center Wennberg dominated the game with five points, including a Hornqvist assist.

 Bobrovsky (4-0-1) has yet to lose in regulation this season.
 His biggest sequence of the game came in the final minute of the second period, when he stopped three straight great chances by Darren Helm.